Sunday, June 17, 2018 from 10:30-5:30 in Puyallup, WA

 • Make Paleo Crafts to bring home as inspiration to continue your healthy lifestyle, including a leather medicine pouch or a necklace/bracelet/anklet using rope you harvested and spun, and a paleo log and stone that represent your progress toward healthy weight and strength of body, mind and spirit.

-$95 per person includes dinner and other delectables.
+$95 per person includes lunch and dinner samples.

 Registration: Who & How